 I chose a very pretty napkin.
-They had pink hearts on them and a white background.
-Knowing this would take my cute little vintage truck well into Spring and keep it hanging around for a while longer.
-Perfect for Valentine’s Day, Easter, Mother’s Day and perfect for Summer-time too.
-You could also place this in a wreath or use for a Wedding or Baby Shower.
-You could do this in so many different colors and flowers.
-The ideas are endless.
+The background was white and they had small pink hearts on them.
+I knew this would take my cute little vintage truck well into Spring and keep it hanging around for a while longer.
+It would be perfect for Valentine’s Day, Easter, Mother’s Day, and perfect for Summer-time too.
+The color combinations and flower choices are endless.
 My upcycled Merry Christmas vintage red truck was going to be hanging around for quite some time.
-So many useful ideas.

 Let the Construction Begin

 The napkin was two-ply.
 In order for the mod podge to work better, I removed the back layer of the napkin.
-Grabbing the corner I gently pulled apart.
-Placing the napkin on the truck I carefully cut out the napkin to fit properly.
-Leaving a little overhang on the sides.
-The napkins were small so I used three.
-You may need less depending on the size you choose.
-Applying a layer of mod podge with a paintbrush to the white areas of the truck.
+Grabbing the corner, I gently pulled the sheets apart.
+Placing the napkin on the truck, I carefully cut the napkin to fit properly.
+I left a little overhang on the sides.
+The napkins were small, so I used three.
+You may need less, depending on the size you choose.
+I applied a layer of mod podge with a paintbrush to the white areas of the truck.
 I placed my napkins over the mod podge.
-Pressing down slightly.
-With my fingers, I smooth out any bubbles or roughness.
-Allowing this to dry for approximately an hour.
+Pressing down slightly with my fingers, I smoothed out any bubbles or roughness.
+Allow this to dry for approximately an hour.

 Let the Creativeness Begin

-Once fully dried I trim the excess paper.
-Turning the truck over I placed the small piece of foam board where the Christmas tree once was.
-Trimming it to fit I used the glue gun to adhere to place.
-Wow, it was finally coming together.
-Using a dab of glue I placed the foam roses where I thought they looked best.
-Using the small cloth roses as added pops of colors.
-I am so happy the way it came out.
+Once fully dried, I trimmed the excess paper.
+I placed the small piece of foam board where the Christmas tree once was on the back of the truck.
+Trimming it to fit, I used the glue gun to adhere it in place.
+It was finally coming together.
+Using a dab of glue, I placed the foam roses where I thought they looked best.
+I placed the small cloth roses around them to add pops of color.
+I was thrilled with the way it came out!